Pyramid Writer's Guidelines

 The Gameable . . .

-This generic article type – technically an Omniscient Eye piece but open to all – is designed to give insight into what it would be like to "really" be a member of a common gaming character type or profession, so that players can roleplay that position with more authority.
-For example, "The Gameable Archaeologist" describes how real-world archaeologists do what they do, where the popular media gets it wrong, etc. Obviously, nearly any common gaming profession can be covered here: thief, reporter, astronaut, etc. The same caveats about dispelling misconceptions and making them "work" apply here.
+This generic article type is designed to give insight into what it would be like to "really" be a member of a common gaming character type or profession, so that players can roleplay that position with more authority.
+For example, "The Gameable Pilot" would describe how real-world pilots do what they do, where the popular media gets it wrong, etc. Obviously, nearly any common gaming profession can be covered here: thief, reporter, astronaut, etc. The same caveats about dispelling misconceptions and making them "work" apply here.
 These pieces are often 3,000-5,000 words.

 What We Don't Want